The positive tropical Grassmannian, the hypersimplex, and the m=2 amplituhedron: The positive Grassmannian, the hypersimplex, and the amplituhedron

 Each positroid cell $S_{M}$ is indeed a topological cell \cite[Theorem 6.5]{postnikov}, and moreover, the positroid cells of $Gr_{k,n}^{\ge 0}$ glue together to form a CW complex \cite{PSW}.

-As shown in \cite{postnikov}, the cells of $Gr_{k,n}^+$ are in bijection with various combinatorial objects, including \emph{decorated permutations} $\pi$ on $[n]$ with $k$ anti-excedances, \emph{\Le -diagrams} $D$ of type $(k,n)$, and equivalence classes of \emph{reduced plabic graphs} $G$ of type $(k,n)$.
+As shown in \cite{postnikov}, the cells of $Gr_{k,n}^{\geq 0}$ are in bijection with various combinatorial objects, including \emph{decorated permutations} $\pi$ on $[n]$ with $k$ anti-excedances and equivalence classes of \emph{reduced plabic graphs} $G$ of type $(k,n)$.
 In \cref{app} we review these objects and give bijections between them.
-This gives a canonical way to label each positroid by a decorated permutation, a \Le-diagram, and an equivalence class of plabic graphs; we will correspondingly refer to positroid cells as $S_{\pi}$, $S_D$, etc.
+This gives a canonical way to label each positroid by a decorated permutation and an equivalence class of plabic graphs; we will correspondingly refer to positroid cells as $S_{\pi}$, $S_G$, etc.